 How Much Cash Should You Have in Vegas?

 The amount of money you are going to spend in Vegas varies on what you are planning to do while visiting.
-For a standard vacation, $1200 per weekend is a good bet to have the best Vegas experience without missing out on much.
+For a standard vacation, $1,200 for a weekend can still be a workable budget for some travelers, but the total depends heavily on airfare, hotel dates, resort fees, restaurants, shows, transportation, and gambling.

-Keep in mind that most of the money will go to transportation and a hotel stay (about $400 each, depending on where you stay and if you fly in)
+Keep in mind that most of the money will go to transportation and a hotel stay, depending on where you stay, when you book, and whether you fly in.

 What Is the Best Way to Carry Money in Vegas?

-The best way to carry money in Vegas is by using your credit cards.
+The best way to carry money in Vegas is by using your credit cards and debit cards for most larger purchases.
 The cards help you earn several points that can be redeemed not only with your card providers but also with the various hotels and destinations you visit on your way.

-It is also recommended you carry spare cash for tipping the waiters, servers, and staff on your trip.
+It is also recommended you carry spare cash for tipping the waiters, servers, bartenders, valet attendants, housekeeping, bell desk staff, cocktail servers, tour guides, and other service staff on your trip.

 $50 Trick Las Vegas/does the $20-Dollar Trick Work in Vegas?